hanfak/topics-to-learn/languages/java/intermediate/enums.md

 // When your code first accesses INSTANCE, the class MySingleton will be loaded and initialized by the JVM.
 This process initializes the static field above once (lazily).
 ```

+### Use instead of Booleans

+- Avoid magic booleans, like avoiding magic numbers
+- If argument can have two values (true/false or implied to be), this may not stay true, others can be added, best to use an enum
+- Can have enum methods that state which is true or false

 ### Why is it better?

 - it is more concise,